-I started my PhD back in 2011 in Information Systems and Communications, immediately after I received my master degree in computer science.
+I started my PhD in Information Systems and Communications back in 2011, immediately after I received my master degree in computer science.
 By 2015 I started working full time as software developer and the available time that I could dedicate to the pursuit of my PhD degree was greatly diminished.
-Several other events occurred in the last five years, and until the beginning of this year I made the resolution to finish my thesis and research papers in two years.
-It's been so far a completely different experience, an experience that I attribute to my professional experience in software development from the last years.
+Several others events ocurred in the last five years, and until the beginning of this year I made the resolution to finish my thesis and research papers in two years.
+It’s been so far a completely different experience, an experience I attribute to my professional experience in software development from the last years.

-For instance, my major is in multi agent and distributed systems, and now I have a better knowledge of the language and software where many of this systems run.
+For instance, my major is in multi-agent and distributed systems, and now I have a better knowledge of the language and software where many of these systems run.
 I am now able to get a deeper understanding of research papers.
-But I also have a better grasp of people skills for team cooperation and communication, the office and corporate environment has made me focus in the outcomes instead of the mediums, and a 9-5-ish schedule has helped me be better at prioritization and planning.
+But I also have a better grasp of people skills for team cooperation and communication, the office and corporate environments have made me focus in the outcomes instead of the means, and a 9-5-ish schedule has made me better at prioritization and planning.

-I am not saying that I or anyone else in the same situation, was incapable of finishing a PhD back in the days, but having some years of professional experience has improved my research skills and they are being handy this time.
+I am not saying that I, or anyone else in the same situation, was incapable of finishing a PhD back in the days, but having some years of professional experience has improved my research skills and they are becoming handy this time.
 I am having a good time working in research along with my software development job.